I've moved into a new apartment, yes, but I'm also moving the

 asked about his last name, but Eric said he didn't know it.
 With a

-China, I guess you don't really need a surname.
+name like Mark in China, I guess you don't really need a surname.

 I continued to see Mark's big head around town, usually plastered on